ciarlans/ciarlans/README.md

 Dreaming to be a Physicist one day

-I'm a Master degree in Physics "Fundamental Interactions" at the University of Padua.
+I'm a Master degree student in Physics (Fundamental Interactions) at the University of Padua.

 <!--
 **ciarlans/ciarlans** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.